Lice Treatment: Examples of Over-the-Counter Products

 lice or their eggs (nits).
 The over-the-counter hair products that have been around the longest and are recommended to treat head lice and pubic lice are:1

 Pyrethrins and piperonyl butoxide shampoo (such as RID).

 These medicines contain chemicals that kill lice.
 Be sure to follow the directions about proper use and safety.

 Itching may continue for 7 to 10 days after successful

-treatment for lice.
+treatment with one of these medicines.
 Do not reapply the medicated shampoo or lotion during this

 time.
 You may want to try an over-the-counter cortisone cream to relieve the